This is the story from musical art

 I present to you the narrative of Scott Von Holzen’s artwork.
 I have spent eighteen years creating musical artworks that I would describe today as portraits of a song.
 The inception of my artistic journey traces back to the late sixties, when I enrolled in a basic drawing class at the University of Wisconsin Center.
 I recall that the art class took place in a former automobile garage building, with the models dressed in leotards.
 Curiously, the one drawing I remember was that of a paper bag for reasons unknown.
 I also do not recall the reasons behind my decision to choose that class as an elective.
 No matter, that class is one of only a few college classes times I remember.

 I should mention that when I graduated from high school, I did not know what I was going to do next.
 I told my favorite uncle Walter that my plan was to go to the local Technical College in Wausau Wi.
 He told me not to go there, but I should go to the University of Wisconsin.
-Lucky for me, the University I lived at home next door to two your campus in Marshfield, Wisconsin.
+Lucky for me, I lived at home and next door to a two-year campus in Marshfield, Wisconsin.
 That made the choice easier.
 That decision altered my life in every way.

 After two years at the center, I transferred south to Madison, attending classes at the University of Wisconsin.
 While there, I read two paperback novels by Irving Stone, Lust for Life, the Vincent Van Gogh story, and the Agony and the Ecstasy, about the life of Michelangelo.
 Soon after college graduation, in 1971, I traveled to Europe with my close friend Allen Brock.
 During our three-month journey, I visited the Louvre, the Van Gogh museum, the British Museum, and other historical sites.
 Seeing the works of the Impressionists, Henri Matisse, Pablo Picasso, who was still alive, and my greatest influence, Vincent Van Gogh, opened wide my creative drive to explore.